Do you get enough vitamin B12? You'll want to make sure that you do, in order to stay healthy.

 - Mental problems like depression, memory loss, or behavioral changes

-The elderly should take a daily B12 supplement or a multivitamin that contains B12.
+Older adults who have a vitamin B12 deficiency will likely have to take a daily B12 supplement or a multivitamin that contains B12.

 For most people, treatment resolves the problem.
-But any nerve damage that happened due to the deficiency could be permanent.
+But, any nerve damage that happened due to the deficiency could be permanent.

 Most people can prevent vitamin B12 deficiency by eating enough meat, poultry, seafood, dairy products, and eggs.

 If you don't eat animal products, or you have a medical condition that limits how well your body absorbs nutrients, you can take vitamin B12 in a multivitamin or other supplement and foods fortified with vitamin B12.